 A foraminotomy can sometimes result in reduced stability of the spine, similar to what happens in a laminectomy.
 A spinal fusion may be done at the same time.
-Doing so increases the amount of time needed for recovery but also prevents the spine from becoming unstable.
-If the spine becomes unstable after a foraminotomy, a spinal fusion can be done to correct the problem.
+Doing so increases the amount of time needed for recovery but also helps prevent the spine from becoming unstable.
+If the spine becomes unstable after a foraminotomy, a spinal fusion often can be done to correct the problem.

 Discectomy.
 A bulging or "slipped" disc, the cushion that separates vertebrae, may press on a spinal nerve and cause back pain.
 In a discectomy, the surgeon removes all or part of the disc.
 A discectomy can be done through a large incision or through a smaller incision using tools from outside the body.
 A discectomy may be part of a larger surgery that includes laminectomy, foraminotomy, or spinal fusion.

 Disc Replacement.
 In artificial disc replacement, a surgeon removes a damaged spinal disc and inserts an artificial disc between the vertebrae.
 Disc replacement permits continued motion of the spine.
-It is gaining popularity as an alternative to spinal fusion.
+Since it is a newer procedure, long-term studies need to be done.